 - Cover the bowl, and let this rise for 1 ½ -2 hours on the counter (until doubled), or for 24-72 hours in the refrigerator (for the best flavor and airy texture).

-- Pour 2-3 tablespoons olive oil on the bottom and sides of the 9×13-inch baking dish (see notes for using glass and ceramic), 10×14-inch Detroit-style pan (in my photos).
+- Pour 2-3 tablespoons olive oil on the bottom and sides of a 10×14-inch Detroit-style metal pan (used in my photos).
+Or butter a 9×13-inch baking dish (*see notes for using glass and ceramic).

 - With an oiled hand loosen the edges of the dough from the bowl, and do a set of “stretch and folds”; use your fingers to pull the dough at the edge of the bowl, up and over and across itself, then turn the bowl 90 degrees, and repeat this 6 times, until you have a ball.